 Here’s a peek at the process involved in making this healthy muffin recipe.
 Scroll down to the bottom of the post for the full information.

-- Fill a mini muffin tin, evenly dividing up the batter.
+3. Fill a mini muffin tin, evenly dividing the batter.

 Banana Muffins with Oil

-I like using either melted coconut oil or a neutral oil like canola in these muffins since they help create moisture .
-There’s not very much oil in these, but the little bit goes a long way towards creating a delicious end result.
+I like using either melted coconut oil or a neutral oil like canola in these muffins since it helps create moisture.
+There’s not very much oil in these, but the little bit goes a long way toward creating a delicious end result.

 Gluten-Free Banana Muffins

-I make these vegan banana muffins with buckwheat flour, which is naturally gluten-free though also rich in fiber and protein.
-It’s a little nutty in flavor and has a darker brown color than all-purpose flour.
-It’s a great option since the final texture is similar to whole-wheat, but with a lot more nutrients.
+I make these vegan banana muffins with buckwheat flour, which is naturally gluten-free and rich in fiber and protein.
+It’s a little nutty in flavor and has a darker color than all-purpose flour.
+It’s a great option since the final texture is similar to whole wheat but with a lot more nutrients.

 Muffins for Baby Led Weaning

-These little muffins are perfectly sized for small hands and since they are super moist, are a great option for babies just learning to eat finger foods.
-Cube a muffin into small pieces and offer once piece at a time to make sure that your baby can handle the texture, and offer a drink regularly.
+These little muffins are perfectly sized for small hands, and since they are super moist, they are a great option for babies eating baby-led weaning foods or just learning to eat finger foods.
+Offer a whole one, BLW style, or cube a muffin into small pieces and offer once piece at a time to make sure your baby can handle the texture, and offer a drink regularly.

 How to Store